davidrlunu/dots-and-dashes/README.md

 c.
 The calendar per se, it just werks but if you don't want all the unicode-art, please read the documentation of it.
 I like to think that i covered pretty much every customization preference.

 d.
 The whatsapp notification counter.
 I think this is the most optional feature.
+If you are going to use it, make sure to start the dbus-mon.py together with "whatsie" at launch (the conky_notifs will take care of killing both itself and the dbus-mon.py, on quitting whatsie)

 e. inside the CPU histogram ring, there is a 2 pixel thin ring which serves *ME* to know the aproximative level of the sound volume.
 It resides in the 'cpu_rings.lua' file, just in case you want to get rid of it or find it odd.